PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 node_modules/leaflet-draw/dist/leaflet.draw.css
 ```

-Afterwards, an _EditControl_ component can be added to a map to enable drawing features to be used.
-This component must be placed in a _FeatureGroup_ component, and all geometry that is drawn inside this FeatureGroup will be made editable by the extension once the "edit"-button is clicked.
+Afterwards, an <code>EditControl</code> component can be added to a map to enable drawing features to be used.
+This component must be placed in a <code>FeatureGroup</code> component, and all geometry that is drawn inside this FeatureGroup will be made editable by the extension once the "edit"-button is clicked.

 Adding _React Leaflet Draw_ to the map example given above in the chapter _React Leaflet_ would produce the following code: